At the last writing conference I attended, I heard one question asked more than 7 times:

 - Every week, throw your ideas into a bulk scheduler like Buffer or HootSuite

 - Respond to social media only during your scheduled social media time.
 Don't let each ding-ing notification summon your attention.

 Writing is creating out of thin air.
 It demands time, and suffering, and boredom, and thought.

 This plan allows you to embrace the struggle of writing, while still getting the best return on your Social Media time.

 1. Kill the Slot Machine in Your Pocket

 When was the last time you heard someone say, “Kids these days are glued to their phones!”

 It’s been a while, right?

-Because the everyone joined the kids.
-Now, we’re all addicted.
+Because everyone joined up.
+Now, we're all addicted.